yacoin/yacoin/doc/build-unix.md

 ./autogen.sh
 ./configure
 make
-make install # optional
 ```

-This will build bitcoin-qt as well if the dependencies are met.
+This will build yacoin-qt as well if the dependencies are met.

 Dependencies
 ---------------------